SM-Type/OctopusProject/README.md

 - Adding the ability to import for an individual text column.
 > This is a matter to be considered, as it will have an impact on the planned state saving of the program.
 - Loading a text file into columns.
-- A local mode in Vue.
+- An Individual mode in Vue.
 A system for separating changes and modifications for each column individually.
 - Improvements in responsiveness for using Octopus on much smaller screens like smartphones.
 Currently, it scales well to the iPad 10.5" format.
 - Saving the program state.
 > Plans to include collecting data into a JSON file that will gather all user interface changes in the program.
 The issue arises with saving fonts in memory – please read more about ir in Issues section.